Your enduring legacy

-Every day the University of the Sunshine Coast is working to create a brighter future.
+Every day USC is working to create a brighter future.
 We teach aspiring leaders all the skills they will need to tackle future problems, and our researchers are providing answers to our region, country and planet’s challenges.
+An enduring legacy of a bequest helps to shape a better world.

-Join with us to create a bright future through making a bequest in your will to USC.
+Join with us to create a bright future through giving a gift in your Will to USC.

 Education is the key to unlimited opportunities, both for individuals and for societies.
-It’s with this generosity that we can continue to support our students to gain an education that is the key to unlimited opportunities.
+It is with the generosity and vision of bequest donors that we can continue to provide vital support for:

-It’s a common misconception that only wealthy people leave a bequest in their will.
-The reality is that most bequests are made by hard-working people who are keen to make a positive difference in their community.
+It’s a common misconception that only wealthy people leave a bequest in their Will.
+The reality is that most planned gifts like bequests are made by hard-working people who are keen to make a positive difference in their community.

 We encourage you to discuss your intended bequest with us and seek professional advice from a solicitor when planning your estate to ensure your wishes are expressed correctly.